AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/StringExtensions/NormalizedGUID.md

 StringExtensions.NormalizedGUID Method
 ======================================
-AutomationML 2.1 APIString extension method to normalize a GUID.
+String extension method to normalize a GUID.
 If the string cannot be identified as a GUID the original string is returned

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)